Herring: Family Clupeidae

 Range: From northern Baja California, to the Bering Sea, and northeast to Bathhurst in the Beaufort Sea; along the Asian coast from the Lena River in the Arctic Ocean, through the Bering Sea to Korea and Ibaraki, central Japan.
 Along our coast most common from southern Alaska to central California.
 Occasionally seen in southern California estuaries

-Habitat: An inshore schooling species that moves into bays and estuaries during late winter, and spawns inter-tidally until the spring.
+Habitat: Generally found offshore during the spring and summer months, the schooling species typically moves into bays and estuaries during late fall or winter.
+There they first appear in deeper-water channels of bays, where they stay for up to two weeks while their gonads mature.
+They then move into shallower spawning areas with reduced salinity, and calmer, protected water.
+They spawn inter-tidally until the spring.
 They are recorded from these shallow areas down to a depth of 820 feet.
-Their adhesive eggs cling to eelgrass, kelp, and pilings, and attract many fish.
+Rocky substrate and areas with marine vegetation are preferred where their adhesive eggs cling to eelgrass, kelp, and pier pilings, and attract many fish.
 Until recently, areas along the Sausalito waterfront were prime locales for herring eggs which in turn attracted egg-slurpin’ sturgeon and anglers seeking the slurpin’ sturgeon.
 These areas are now closed to sturgeon fishin’ anglers seeking the slurpin’ sturgeon even though the slurpin’ sturgeon and the eggs they’re a slurpin’ are still present.

 Herring fishermen at the Agua Vista Pier in San Francisco

-Piers: Pacific herring are caught on bait rigs at many piers in San Francisco Bay as well as piers to the north; some are also taken south to about the Santa Cruz Wharf.
+Piers: Pacific herring are caught on bait rigs at many piers in San Francisco Bay as well as piers to the north; some are also taken south to the Santa Cruz Wharf (I’ve taken them there in April).
 Typically, the schools move in with the high tide and it is a hit-or-miss proposition as anglers cast and retrieve from the piers.
 If the fish are present, you will often get a fish on every hook; if absent, you will get none.
 When present, the piers can be crowded with both those casting out bait rigs and those casting out nets.
 Best bets: Fort Point Pier, San Francisco Municipal Pier, Agua Vista Pier, Oyster Point Pier, Ferry Point Pier (Richmond), Elephant Rock Pier, Fort Baker Pier, Commercial Street Dock (Eureka), Citizens Dock (Crescent City).
-Rivers in northern California rivers, i.e., the Albion River or Noyo River, can also see herring enter their estuary areas and small piers in those areas can be good spots for the herring.
+Rivers in northern California rivers, i.e., the Albion River and Noyo River, can also see herring enter their estuary areas and small piers in those areas can be good spots for the herring.
+I used to catch good number of herring when fishing from the docks in Noyo River in May.

 Shoreline: Can be taken by shore anglers in San Francisco Bay when they show in nearshore areas.